-This topic describes how to create databases and accounts for an RDS for SQL Server 2017 instance.
-You must create a premier account in the RDS console, and then use a database client or DMS to create and manage databases.
+This topic describes how to create databases and accounts for an RDS instance in SQL Server 2017 EE.
+You must create a premier account through the RDS console, and then use a database client or DMS to create and manage databases.

 - Databases within the same instance share all the resources of the instance.
 You can manage standard accounts and databases by using SQL statements.

 - When assigning permissions to database accounts, follow the principle of least privilege and create accounts based on the roles required.
 Assign the appropriate level of permissions to the accounts.
 When necessary, you can create multiple database accounts and allow each of them to access data relevant to their own business tasks.
 If an account does not need to write data to a database, assign read-only permissions to the account.